mangoyi/studygit/readme.txt

 I am a loser .
-Now I am not a loser.
+Now I am not a loser.first add.